KHartin/datasciencecoursera/README.md

 # datasciencecoursera
-Created to satisfy project for Data Scientist's Toolbox Course
+Created to satisfy The Data Scientist's Toolbox course project